memob0x/scroll-padlock/README.md

 setStyle();
 ```

-The library also builds to a UMD format, so it can be consumed in multiple environments (browser, AMD, or CommonJS) from the same bundle.
+The library also builds to a UMD format, so it can be consumed in multiple environments from the same bundle.

 ## Usage